-The sheets are Percale Linen, there are bathrobes, flat screen tv, strong wifi and all the boutique mod cons.
-There is also a fully stocked mini bar with wine and treats from the region.
+The sheets are Percale Linen at Wedgeview Hotel, there are bathrobes, flat-screen tv, strong wifi, and all the boutique mod cons.
+There is also a fully stocked mini-bar with wine and treats from the region.

-Wedgeview also has two decent sized pools and loads of outdoor seating areas.
-There is an honesty bar – love that!
+Wedgeview South Africa also has two decent sized pools and loads of outdoor seating areas.
+There is an honesty bar – love that.
 It was possible to help yourself to different wines from the area and just write it down which was fun.

-A fantastic buffet breakfast is included which also comes with a choice of hot meals and some excellent coffee.
+A fantastic buffet breakfast is included in your stay at Wedgeview.
+It also comes with a choice of hot meals and some excellent coffee.